drewzboto/grunt-connect-proxy/README.md

 Whether to change the origin on the request to the proxy, or keep the original origin.

+#### options.rejectUnauthorized:
+Type: `Boolean`
+Default: false

+Whether to reject self-signed certificates when https: true is set.
+Defaults to accept self-signed certs since proxy is meant for development environments.

 #### options.appendProxies
 Type: `Boolean`
 Default: true